Red Oak - Mixed Hardwood Forest

 Rank Justification

-Red Oak – Mixed Hardwood Forests of the Western Allegheny Plateau, Central Appalachian Mountains, and High Allegheny Plateau ecoregions are relatively common matrix-forming forests of western, northern and central Pennsylvania.
-However, specific subtypes at high elevations, or on calcareous bedrock, or located within the Piedmont ecoregion are much less common.
+The three varieties of the Red Oak – Mixed Hardwood Forest are tracked by the PA Natural Heritage Program separately; their S Ranks are based on the range and number of occurrences, condition of occurrences, and threats.
+The Red Oak – Mixed Hardwood Forest of the Western Allegheny Plateau, Central Appalachian Mountains, and High Allegheny Plateau ecoregions CEGL006635 is a relatively common matrix-forming forest of western, northern and central Pennsylvania.
+However, the association found at high elevations CEGL008570, and association of calcareous bedrock CEGL008578, are much less common.
 Thus, this type is considered S3-S4 (Apparently Secure) and not rare.
+However, the association found at high elevations CEGL008570, and association of calcareous bedrock CEGL008578, are much less common.
 Pests, over browsing, non-native invasive plants, and impacts of climate change are cause for long-term concern.

 Identification